techfromsage/aspire-moodle-integration/readme.txt

 4. Extract the archive.
 On our installation (Linux), we did: sudo tar -xvf aspire-moodle-integration.tar
 5. Log into Moodle as an administrator, and navigate to the Notifications screen (http://yourserver/moodle/admin/index.php).
 You should see a message telling you that the Aspire Lists block was successfully installed
+6. Now choose "Modules", then "Blocks" and finally "Sticky Blocks" from the admin area menu.
+7. Choose "Course Page" as the page type to configure
+8. From the Blocks drop down on the right hand column, choose "Resource Lists".
+9. The resource lists block will be placed on the page.
+Optionally, you can now position the block using the icons under the block title to move it about.

 How to configure:
 =================